 Cincopa Video Marketing Automation 101 – Here is how it’s done, Step by Step.

-IMPORTANT: In Cincopa, Most of the Video Features exist on a gallery level.
-Therefore, for your purpose we recommend using and embedding a Video gallery rather than an asset.
+IMPORTANT NOTE: In Cincopa, Most of the Video Interactive Features (Lead Gen for example) exist on a gallery level.
+Therefore, for your purpose we recommend using and embedding a Video gallery rather than an asset, Even for a single video.

 We recommend “Photon Video Player” for two reasons: